Network Working Groups

 Allied Health Professionals (AHPs) play a key role in the management of neurosurgical patients.
 Many of our patients require extensive rehabilitation in the acute hospital, the rehabilitation unit and in their own home when they are discharged.
 The contribution of the various disciplines (physiotherapists, speech and language therapists, occupational therapists and dieticians) to the ultimate recovery of the patient is essential.

 The MSN has established a national AHP Group with representatives from each of the four professions from the four Neurosurgical Units.
-The group meets every six weeks to discuss issues related to patient management, share resources and ideas about best practice and work on a variety of deliverables.
+The group meets every quarter to discuss issues related to patient management, share resources and ideas about best practice and work on a variety of deliverables.

 The group is currently working on reviewing and redesigning AHP pathways.
 Once the new pathways are in place, an audit of pathways will be performed.